gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

     -   *Unsupervised learning is a type of machine learning algorithm
         > used to draw inferences from datasets consisting of input data
         > without labeled responses.
 In unsupervised learning
-        > algorithms, classification or categorization is not included
+        > algorithms, classification, or categorization is not included
         > in the observations.*

-    -   Hence, for our previous example of data of teenagers, the data
+    -   Hence, for our previous example of data on teenagers, the data
         > would be given, and a correlation within the data would be
         > inferred by the algorithm itself.

 -   **Reinforcement learning:**

     -   *Reinforcement learning is the problem of getting an agent to
-        > act in the world so as to maximize its rewards.*
+        > act in the world to maximize its rewards.*

     -   A learner is not told what actions to take as in most forms of
         > machine learning but instead must discover which actions yield